 On Dec.
 13, 2014, the Australian government enacted legislation to implement the Emissions Reduction Fund (the "ERF").
-The AU\$2.55 billion ERF is the centrepiece of the Australian government's policy and provides a policy framework to cut emissions by five per cent below 2000 levels by 2020 and 26 to 28 per cent below 2005 emissions by 2030.
-The ERF's safeguard mechanism, commenced on July 1, 2016, is designed to ensure emissions reductions purchased by the Australian government through the ERF are not displaced by significant increases in emissions elsewhere in the economy.
+The ERF's safeguard mechanism, commenced on July 1, 2016, and is designed to ensure emissions reductions purchased by the Australian government through the ERF are not displaced by significant increases in emissions elsewhere in the economy.
 The ERF and its safeguard mechanism provide incentives to reduce emissions across the Australian economy.